nguyenhoamy1602/video_games/README.txt

 To run:
 - Ensure you have installed Python and the required packages: flask, pandas and numpy
-- Open command prompt, go to our project directory "cd video_games"
+- Open command prompt, "cd video_games" to go to our project directory
 - "python run.py"
 - Click on the localhost link produced